Nov 16

-Not just any sweet potatoes.
-No sir!
-That would be boring.
-I decided to make some Twice Baked Sweet Potatoes with a yummy and sweet Walnut Streusel up on top.
+I decided to make this Twice Baked Sweet Potato Recipe with a yummy and sweet Walnut Streusel up on top.
 Yeah.
 Seriously amazing.
 I need a bumper sticker that says I heart sweet potatoes.
 Someone send me one.
 Thanks.

 Sweet potatoes are meant to be sweet, not savory.
 Like a pre-dessert treat with your meal to prepare you for the pies, cakes and tarts that are inevitably coming your way.
 And, did you know that this beloved orange potato is packed full of nutrition?
 How awesome!
 Let’s just decide now to forget all the butter and sugar we’re going to add ’cause we’ve already come to the conclusion that sweet potatoes are healthy, m’kay?